Meet our alumni Creative Residents.

-A designer from Louisville, Kentucky, Jessica uses data to tell personalised visual stories.
+A designer from Louisville, Kentucky, Jessica uses data to tell personalized visual stories.
 With a goal of driving social change, she partners with nonprofits and community groups to design compelling materials that break down complex information.
-She spent her residency working on new approaches to her creative process and design execution and she encouraged the creative community to support and promote working with nonprofits.
+She spent her residency working on new approaches to her creative process and design execution, and she encouraged the creative community to support and promote working with nonprofits.

-A German photographer based in Berlin, Julia is passionate about nature, travelling and unique types of cultural storytelling.
-She spent her residency exploring and documenting places and cultures in Europe that are tied to folk tales and she tried out different photography styles, combined photos and videos into compelling stories and shared what she learnt with the community.
+A German photographer based in Berlin, Julia is passionate about nature, traveling, and unique types of cultural storytelling.
+She spent her residency exploring and documenting places and cultures in Europe that are tied to folk tales, and she tried out different photography styles, combined photos and videos into compelling stories, and shared what she learned with the community.
 Her goal was to inspire people to stay curious and open-minded when they experience unknown places and cultures.

 2016 Alumni Residents

 Christine spent her residency designing a line of paper products that encouraged people to document their lives in creative and meaningful ways.
-She launched her first product, the Everyday Explorers Travel Journal kit and used it to test ideas and share her vision.
-She says she learnt how to balance new ideas with the financial and practical limitations of building and growing a creative business and made plans to expand her product line and incorporate her new skills into her graphic design practice.
+She launched her first product, the Everyday Explorers Travel Journal kit, and used it to test ideas and share her vision.
+She says she learned how to balance new ideas with the financial and practical limitations of building and growing a creative business, and made plans to expand her product line and incorporate her new skills into her graphic design practice.

-Syd used her residency to build a creative community around her work where others could learn, share and work with her.
-She explored the digital sticker store trend and created the now-Facebook-infamous Trash Doves.
-She also took the time to figure out what kind of work she wanted to be making and says she came away equipped to achieve her goals, maintain a productive career doing what she loves and contribute positivity and knowledge to the online creative community.
+Syd used her residency to build a creative community around her work where others could learn, share, and work alongside her.
+She explored the digital sticker store trend, and created the now-Facebook-infamous Trash Doves.
+She also took the time to figure out what kind of work she wanted to be making, and says she came away equipped to achieve her goals, maintain a productive career doing what she loves, and contribute positivity and knowledge to the online creative community.

 2015 Alumni Residents

 Becky used her residency to build and launch her online store, Chipper Things, a lifestyle and paper brand that celebrates play and delights in the ordinary.
 She began the year with her #100DaysOfGettingStarted project, in which she illustrated something new every day for three months.
-Much of that art can be found in Chipper Things and in dozens of stores across the US and Canada.
-She also finished her second book, The Flatmate Book, an illustrated guide to flatmate life that was published by Andrews McMeel.
+Much of that art can be found in Chipper Things and in dozens of stores across the U.S. and Canada.
+She also finished her second book, The Roommate Book, an illustrated guide to roommate life that was published by Andrews McMeel.

 Want to be a Creative Resident?